 Retail Insight’s analysis was first to argue that significant increases in customer numbers and a few extra items in each basket was the primary cause of empty shelves against the popular narrative of widespread panic-buying.

 In most part, retailers have managed to recover their stock positions on core items.
 This has not been easy, as they’ve also had to deal with new trading requirements and constraints, new instore processes, thousands of additional staff, and many more customers.
-We’re sure that grocery retailers need all the help they can get on forecasting, availability, waste, shrink and optimisation of their resources, to manage their ongoing operational response.
+We’re sure that grocery retailers need all the help they can get on forecasting, availability, minimising waste and markdown, shrink and optimisation of their resources, to manage their ongoing operational response.